j-a-n/lovelace-wallpanel/README.md

 ## Dashboard cannot be edited
 After hiding the toolbar, I can no longer edit the dashboard.
 How can I recover?

-If you add `?edit=1` or `?wp_enabled=false` to the URL in the browser, wallpanel will not be active, so the toolbar will not be hidden either.
+If you add `?edit=1` or `?wp_enabled=false` to the URL in the browser, WallPanel will not be active, so the toolbar will not be hidden either.
 You can also use `?wp_hide_toolbar=false` to only change this setting.

 Example: `http://192.168.1.1:8123/lovelace/default_view?wp_enabled=false`